How we work

 Place2Be is there to help children and young people find ways to cope, so their worries don’t get in the way of their friendships, their learning or how they feel about themselves.

-Last year, almost 38,000 children and young people booked an appointment with Place2Be themselves.
+- 33,327 children and young people booked an appointment with Place2Be themselves

 What does Place2Be do?

-Our team work with children and young people one-to-one or in small groups, giving regular support for pupils who need it.
+Our team work with children and young people one-to-one or in small groups, giving regular support to pupils who need it.

 Children and young people can also book a short appointment to talk about any problems or worries they have – we call this Place2Talk.